enginecommerce/engine-flight-manual/engineering/guides/welcome.md

 ---
 layout: default
 title: Welcome to the Team!
-subhead: We value openness and transparency.
-As the latest valued member of our team, jump right in, file issues, engage with PRs, and help us to make Engine the best place it can be to work.
+subhead: We value openness and transparency; as the latest valued member of our team, jump right in, file issues, engage with PRs, and help us to make Engine the best place it can be to work
-parent: Engineering Guides
+parent: Engineering
 has_children: false
-permalink: /engineering/guides/welcome/
+permalink: /engineering/welcome/
 ---

 [Homebrew URL]: https://brew.sh/